I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nf-gpioclx-gpio-clx-acquireinterruptlock.md

 <p>If the <i>Context</i> parameter is NULL or points to an invalid GPIO device context, this method causes a bug check in debug builds of GpioClx.</p>

-<p>A GPIO controller driver thread calls this method to synchronize to the interrupt service routine (ISR) in GpioClx.
-While the caller holds the interrupt lock, the ISR cannot call driver-implemented callback functions to access GPIO registers in the specified bank.
-A GPIO controller driver should call this method before it tries to access GPIO registers that might be accessed by the GpioClx ISR.</p>

-<p>The GpioClx ISR calls driver-implemented callback functions to access interrupt status and enable registers in the GPIO controller.
-Depending on the capabilities of the GPIO controller, the ISR is called either at DIRQL or at PASSIVE_LEVEL.
-For more information, see <a href="NULL">Interrupt-Related Callbacks</a>.</p>

-<p>If the GpioClx ISR accesses these interrupt registers at DIRQL, <b>GPIO_CLX_AcquireInterruptLock</b> raises the calling thread's IRQL to the DIRQL at which the ISR runs.
-If the ISR runs at PASSIVE_LEVEL, this method does not change the calling thread's IRQL.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/hh439494">GPIO_CLX_ReleaseInterruptLock</a> method releases an interrupt lock that was acquired in a previous call to <b>GPIO_CLX_AcquireInterruptLock</b>.
-The <b>BankId</b> parameter specifies the bank that is affected by the lock.
-To release a lock on a bank, the <b>BankId</b> parameter of the <b>GPIO_CLX_ReleaseInterruptLock</b> call must match the <b>BankId</b> parameter of the <b>GPIO_CLX_AcquireInterruptLock</b> call that acquired the lock.
-If the <b>GPIO_CLX_AcquireInterruptLock</b> call raised the calling thread's IRQL, <b>GPIO_CLX_ReleaseInterruptLock</b> restores this thread's original IRQL.</p>

-<p>The GPIO controller driver can independently acquire and release interrupt locks on the various banks in the GPIO controller.
-However, it is a fatal error for the driver to try to acquire a lock on a particular bank if the driver already holds a lock on this bank.</p>

-<p>If the <i>Context</i> parameter is NULL or points to an invalid GPIO device context, this method causes a bug check in debug builds of GpioClx.</p>

 ## -requirements
 <table>
 <tr>